-College life in America is nearly synonymous with things like weekend parties and alcohol.
-For most students, it can be difficult to abstain from alcohol when your friends are taking part.
-It’s even harder though, for those who have grown dependent on alcohol.
+College life in America is often synonymous with weekend parties and alcohol.
+Many college students find it difficult to abstain from alcohol during social events when friends are also drinking.
+The college years can be even more challenging for those who have grown dependent on alcohol.

 - Yoga and meditation for those in recovery and their loved ones

 - Weekend AA meetings

 The very best way to recover from an addiction is through the use of a comprehensive rehab program.
 A clear assessment of the situation, along with integrated treatment, a supportive environment, and counseling can all be found within a reputable recovery program.